jialori/IRISdeux/DevNotes.md

 - [where I learned this](https://stackoverflow.com/questions/14368129/how-to-use-global-variables-in-c)
 - well, I sometimes forget that code bundled together compile together, so it does not require any reference to refer to a static class in the same folder (more accurately, in the same namespace)

+add Opening animation
+- future question: is AniState needed? possibly yes - because there will be multiple animation_end signals to check, and once they all end, all UIs and buttons (say settings menu) need to be notified.

 *new term:*
 	Unity Threading,